Last updated: April 13, 2021

 Usually, a web server will communicate with a data server to store or retrieve information, rather than allowing the visiting user direct access to the data server.

-The term cloud can apply to either a normal web host also, so with any cloud provider, just be sure to know whether you're buying a server, or an application on a server.
+The term cloud can also apply to a normal web host, so with any cloud provider, just be sure to know whether you're buying a server or an application on a server.

-What is the difference between a Website and Web Application - and how does it effect a web server?
+- What is the difference between a website and web application - and how does it affect a web server?

 The line between a website and web application is blurry, but usually a web application is constructed dynamically based on user input.

 Anytime a website has a user login system, that's an indicator that there is a more complex "application" running at the web address it appears on.